immich-app/immich/docs/docs/features/hardware-transcoding.md

 #### Basic Setup

 1. If you do not already have it, download the latest [`hwaccel.transcoding.yml`][hw-file] file and ensure it's in the same folder as the `docker-compose.yml`.
-2. In the `docker-compose.yml` under `immich-microservices`, uncomment the `extends` section and change `cpu` to the appropriate backend.
+2. In the `docker-compose.yml` under `immich-server`, uncomment the `extends` section and change `cpu` to the appropriate backend.

 - For VAAPI on WSL2, be sure to use `vaapi-wsl` rather than `vaapi`

-3. Redeploy the `immich-microservices` container with these updated settings.
+3. Redeploy the `immich-server` container with these updated settings.
 4. In the Admin page under `Video transcoding settings`, change the hardware acceleration setting to the appropriate option and save.
 5. (Optional) If using a compatible backend, you may enable hardware decoding for optimal performance.

 #### Single Compose File

 Some platforms, including Unraid and Portainer, do not support multiple Compose files as of writing.
-As an alternative, you can "inline" the relevant contents of the [`hwaccel.transcoding.yml`][hw-file] file into the `immich-microservices` service directly.
+As an alternative, you can "inline" the relevant contents of the [`hwaccel.transcoding.yml`][hw-file] file into the `immich-server` service directly.

 For example, the `qsv` section in this file is: